envoyproxy/gateway/docs/latest/user/rate-limit.md

 ### Enable Global Rate limit in Envoy Gateway

-* The default installation of Envoy Gateway installs a default [EnvoyGateway][] configuration and attches it using a `ConfigMap`.
+* The default installation of Envoy Gateway installs a default [EnvoyGateway][] configuration and attaches it using a `ConfigMap`.
 In the next step, we will update this resource to enable rate limit in Envoy Gateway as well as configure the URL for the Redis instance used for Global rate limiting.